sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 - fast full-text search and data analytics in logs
 - option to mark an error as "fixed"
 - quite fast UI
+- very good email alerts.
+They look good and are very informative.

 **The bad**